-6. Draft Metropolitan Transportation Plan (MTP)
+49 6.
+Draft Metropolitan Transportation Plan (MTP)

-E. Churchill invited the PAC to provide any additional feedback on the Metropolitan Transportation Plan (MTP), a final draft of which was presented to the Transportation Advisory Committee (TAC) and the Long Range Planning Committee (LRPC) within the last week.
-Both committees recommended that the CCRPC board warn a public hearing on the MTP for May 19th, but staff are eager to hear any additional comments.
-The PAC did not have any

-54 comments or suggestions, but Churchill notes that they are welcome to e-mail any to her prior to the hearing.
+50 E. Churchill invited the PAC to provide any additional feedback on the Metropolitan Transportation Plan (MTP), a 51 final draft of which was presented to the Transportation Advisory Committee (TAC) and the Long Range Planning hearing on the MTP for May 19th, but staff are eager to hear any additional comments.
+The PAC did not have any comments or suggestions, but Churchill notes that they are welcome to e-mail any to her prior to the hearing.